shubham8217/Notes/C++/C++.md

 #include<iostream>
 using namespace std;(kyuke cout cin pe likhna std pehle likhna padta tha)

-For printing we use cout
+For printing we use cout and for scanning we use cin